How to clean your outdoor gear, according to experts | CNN Underscored

 How to keep tents clean

-You can spot-treat and wash your camping tents by hand when it has visible dirt and mud on the outside walls, rainfly or base tent.
-Or you can also coat your tent with a UV treatment, like Nikwax’s Tent and Gear SolarProof, to help increase fabric strength and protects against UV deterioration with products
+You can spot treat and wash your camping tents by hand when it has visible dirt and mud on the outside walls, rainfly or base tent.
+Or you can also coat your tent with a UV treatment like Nikwax’s Tent and Gear SolarProof to help increase fabric strength and protect against UV deterioration.

 - Related: Best tents, according to experts

-“You can even do a UV treatment on a brand new tent as well because most tents on the market aren’t going to have UV protection out of the box,” says McClean.
+“You can even do a UV treatment on a brand-new tent as well because most tents on the market aren’t going to have UV protection out of the box,” says McLean.
 “This will help maintain the strength of your tent for much longer than without it.”

-McClean warns that if people wash their own tents at home instead of working with a service like Gear Washers, they should clean and treat the tent by hand.
-“Do not put them in the washing machine,” McClean warns, as most tent fabric is too fragile and machine washing puts them at risk of tangling and tearing.
+McLean warns that if people wash their own tents at home instead of working with a service like Gear Washers, they should clean and treat the tent by hand.
+“Do not put them in the washing machine,” McLean warns, as most tent fabric is too fragile and machine washing puts them at risk of tangling and tearing.

 How to dry your outdoor gear